CERN/CAiMIRA/cern_caimira/README.md

 In order to generate the documentation, CAiMIRA must be installed first with the `doc` dependencies:

 ```
+cd caimira
 pip install -e .[doc]
 ```

-To generate the HTML documentation page, the command `make html` should be executed in the `caimira/docs` directory.
+To generate the HTML documentation page, the command `make html` should be executed in the `caimira/src/caimira/calculator/docs` directory.
 If any of the `.rst` files under the `caimira/docs` folder is changed, this command should be executed again.

-Then, right click on `caimira/docs/_build/html/index.html` and select `Open with` your preferred web browser.
+Then, right click on `caimira/src/caimira/calculator/docs/_build/html/index.html` and select `Open with` your preferred web browser.

 ### Running the CAiMIRA Expert-App or CO2-App apps in development mode